kuuneh/i3-dotfiles/README.md

 For neovim, run :PackerSync to install all the plugins.

+For Alacritty, (the best terminal emulator) install "Hack Nerd Font"

 ## Prerequisites
 For Arch Linux, you need yay for some packages.